 Kyocera goes with a 1.5 GHz x 4/1.2GHz x 4 Octa Core CPU from Qualcomm.
 Without going into all the geek-tails of what goes into that, let’s just stick with the fact that’s it’s a good middle-of-the-road choice.
 It’s not going to be in the highest performing smartphones, but it’s not going to disappoint you, either.

 With video capture drawing the greatest attention, Kyocera gives us a major boost in memory capacity.
 You get 32 GB standard and can add up to 256 GB via a microSDXC memory card.

 2 GB of RAM is the minimum I run with and 4 GB is a nice luxury to have.
 Kyocera straddles the two with 3 GB of RAM to keep things running smoothly.

 Kyocera loves buttons and they’re all around this model.
 Your power button is on the top right-hand side.
 For those of you who like the convenience of a fingerprint scanner to unlock your phone, Kyocera cleverly hid one on the power button.
 Moving clockwise is a dedicated camera button to open the app and take a picture/start-stop video.

 Around the 6 o’clock position on the front, you’ll find three standard screen control buttons.
-On the center left is a programmable button and above it are your volume controls.
+On the center-left is a programmable button and above it is your volume control.
 Back up to the top left is a speaker key that lets you quickly turn on or off speakerphone during a call.